atmajs/ClassJS/README.md

 	Extends: Class.EventEmitter
 });

-new X()
+var x = new X();

+x
 	.trigger( ..args )
 	.on(event, callback)
-	// function is detached after one call
+	// listener is detached after one call
 	.once(event, callback)
 	.off(event, callback)

 // creates function that can be bound to other event emitter
-	// and transmits the event with new eventName to current listeners .pipe(event);
+// and transmits the event with new eventName to current listeners var fn = x.pipe(event);

+fn(..args) ~ x.trigger(event, ..args)
 ```

 #### Run tests and build